 Jetradar is one of my favorite services when it comes to searching cheap flights.
-The search engine compares flight prices from a number of providers and airlines and you can book the one that fits your expectation.
+The search engine compares flight prices from a number of providers and airlines and you can book the one that feeds your expectations.

 As a travel blogger, you can direct your readers to the search engine where they will book a flight or two – earning you a percentage of the profit.

 Jetradar affiliate program runs under the Travelpayouts umbrella where they have easy to use tools you can use on your blog.
-You can also create a complete white-label flight (and hotel) search engine and put operate it under your own brand name.
+You can also create a white-label flight search engine and operate it under your own brand name.

-I have created my own flight search engine where my readers can search for cheap flights.
-In fact, they can search a flight without even leaving my website.Join Now
+I have created my own flight search engine where my readers can search for cheap flights, without even leaving my website.Join Now

 Different places have activities and attractions unique to them.
 It could be a desert safari in Africa or reaching the top of Burj Khalifa – the world’s tallest building.
 These activities attract tourists from all over the world who spend money and help the economy.

-GetYourGuide provides thousands of activities in different countries which travelers can book in advance.
+GetYourGuide provides thousands of activities in different countries which travellers can book in advance.
 GYG takes care of payment and booking.
-If you happen to enjoy some activities, you can publish their list and suggest them to your reader.
+If you happen to enjoy some activities, you can publish their list and suggest them to your readers.